 - Develop your specialist knowledge and skills in a collaborative, interdisciplinary environment.

-- Specialise in Social Practice, Clinical Research or Health Science or define your own pathway.
+- Define your own pathway, or specialise in Social Practice, Clinical Research or Health Science.

 - Taught by highly experienced lecturers with roles in community and national organisations.